munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code main-disassemble-chunk (2 before, 1 after)

-Again, we're going to whip up a <span name="module">new</span> module:
+Again, we whip up a <span name="module">yet another</span> module:

 <aside name="module">

-I promise you we won't be creating this many new files in the later chapters.
-This first one is laying much of the groundwork.
+I promise you we won't be creating this many new files in later chapters.
+This first one lays most of the groundwork.

 </aside>